ethereum/ethereum-org-website/src/content/deprecated-software/index.md

 **Summary**

-Mist was a specialized browser that enabled users to manage Ethereum keys with a built-in wallet and interact with dapps hosted on traditional web.
+Mist was a specialized browser built with Electron that enabled users to manage Ethereum accounts and interact with dapps hosted on the traditional web.

 **Archives**